AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 $ aio app use
 ```

-Verify the current workspace details are correct, and pretty `Y` or enter to generate a `console.json`.
+Verify the current workspace details are correct, press `Y` or enter to generate a `console.json`.
 If `.env` and `.aio` are detected as already existing, tap `x` to skip their creation.

 ## Review the anatomy of the project